Nemoe Karma: Plot

 Nemoe Karma opens with Pan Soedana, a widower who enjoys gambling and is deeply in debt.
 After his debt drives him to divorce his second wife, Men Tirta, Pan Soedana gives Pan Soekreni in Ubud his son, Soedana, to clear his debt.
 The novel then follows the life of Soedana, who spends his childhood working off his father's debt before running away.
 After he is rescued by the Men Soekarsi family, the novel begins to focus on interactions in the family.

 A neighbour, Pan Sangga, intends to arrange a marriage between his son Sangga and the Soekarsi's daughter, Soekarsi.
 The Soekarsi family refuses, and it is revealed that the young Soekarsi has fallen in love with Soedana.
 She marries her adopted brother; however, Soedana accepts the marriage only because he feels he has a debt of honour to the family.
 Meanwhile, Sangga is married to his distant cousin Wiri; however, Sangga becomes an abusive husband to the point that his father apologizes to Wiri for forcing her into the marriage.

 Sangga is then revealed to have fallen in love with Soedana's half-sister, Loeh Tirta (known to him as Loeh Ratna).
 When he asked his father permission to marry Loeh Tirta, Pan Sangga refused as her genealogy was unclear.
-Eventually, Sangga divorces Wiri and goes looking for Loeh Tirta; while looking in the forest, he meets with Soedana.
+Eventually, Sangga divorces Wiri and goes looking for Loeh Tirta; while looking in the forest, he meets Soedana.
 The two eventually find her, but she has already married.
 Sangga leaves because he thinks that Soedana also wants to marry Loeh Tirta.
-Afterwards, Soedana meets his step-mother.
+Afterward, Soedana meets his stepmother.